Selma to Montgomery National Historic Trail

 Medgar and Myrlie Evers Home National Monument

 Their home is currently closed to the public.
 It’s in a residential neighborhood, and the park service is figuring out how to reopen it.
 The normal setting underscores the shocking assassination of civil rights leader Medgar Evers in June of 1963.
 They had prepared for a drive by attack (note the door is on the side), but not for a waiting sniper.
 Two all white juries failed to convict his assassin who sat on the local ”White Citizens Council”, but in 1994 a conviction was won.
-Myrlie continued to fight for civil rights, and Medgar, a Normandy veteran, is buried at Arlington National Cemetery.
+Myrlie continues to fight for civil rights, and Medgar, a Normandy veteran, is buried at Arlington National Cemetery.

 Lyndon B. Johnson National Historical Park